LD4P/sinopia_server/sinopia_client/docs/LDPApi.md

 <a name="resourcesPut"></a>
 # **resourcesPut**
-> resourcesPut(groupID, resource, opts)
+> resourcesPut(metadata, opts)

-Create new Group within the baseline container.
+Update metadata on base container.

-Create a new Group (defined via JSON-LD in payload) within the baseline container.
+Update metadata of base container with new metadata defined via JSON-LD in payload.
+Performs overwrite, not partial update.

 ### Example
 ```javascript